top of page

 Current VFP Chapter 74 Newsletter

-The August-September 2023 VFP 74 Newsletter can be downloaded and viewed online in both a PDF and Word format. (click link to download a newsletter document).
+The October 2023 VFP 74 Newsletter can be downloaded and viewed online in both a PDF and Word format. (click link to download a newsletter document).

 Ideas For Non-Violent Action